knaw-huc/textrepo/docs/experimental.rst

 Sidestepping to current |tr| implementation, ``perspective`` could be a Resource class in the WebApp stack, translating the URI / addressing scheme.
-Then a separate `Perspective` class hierarchy is responsible for mapping various file formats to text (e.g., flatten an the tree and yield the characters for a generic XML file, do something more intelligent for a TEI file, use "Rutger's" implementation for PageXML/hOCR, etc.).
+Then a separate `Perspective` class hierarchy is responsible for mapping various file formats to text (flatten the tree and yield the characters for a generic XML file, do something more intelligent for a TEI file, use "Rutger's" implementation for PageXML/hOCR, etc.).
 Then a `Selector` class hierarchy works in the ``txt`` domain and selects the requested fragment.